CassidyTruter/transaction-aggregator/README.md

 .env file.
 I was intending to store user credentials in a database with password hashing.
-- **Basic Auth**: I only had time to implement Basic Auth for authentication (with SSL for prod), but if I had more time, I would have liked to implement OAuth2 authentication for prod.
+- **Basic Auth**: I only had time to implement Basic Auth for authentication (with TLS for prod), but if I had more time, I would have liked to implement OAuth2 authentication for prod.
 If I had done that, I would have used dev to show that my implementation works, and prod would have been the OAuth2 version which would not have been directly testable because I wouldn't have had access to a real OAuth2 provider.